arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 | CS        | CS_1            | SPI Chip Select          |
 | OCSAUX    | OCS_Aux_1       | Auxiliary Output         |

-1x10 header for LSM6DSOXTR signals.
-These provide a place to mount header pins if desired.

 It is possible to make VDDIO independent from 3V3 by cutting its solder jumper.
 ![](assets/VDDIO.png)

 LSM6DSOXTR interrupts INT1 and INT2 are available on the header.

 ### Mechanical Information

 ![](assets/IMUMec.png)

 ## Distance

 The DISTANCE module, featuring the VL53L4CDV0DH/1 sensor, provides accurate distance measurements using time-of-flight technology.
 It's perfect for applications requiring precise distance sensing, such as robotics and proximity sensors.

 ### Technical Specifications

 | **Specification**   | **Details**                                         |
 |---------------------|-----------------------------------------------------|
 | Sensor              | VL53L4CDV0DH/1                                      |